thorinii/lct/README.md

 The Live Constant Tweaker is designed for use in game developement, to help get your numbers (eg physics constants, timers) _just right_.
 It is Java based.

-This is still a work in progress - as such you can't really use it yet.
+This is still a work in progress - as such it shouldn't really be used for 'real' projects.

 [![Build Status](https://travis-ci.org/ThorinII/lct.png?branch=master)](https://travis-ci.org/ThorinII/lct)